Wonderful Vegan Blueberry Muffins, made in just 1 bowl! They are fluffy, moist and full of fresh blueberries. You will love how easy they are to make!

 - Pour in the soy milk/vinegar mixture, canola oil and vanilla.
 Stir with a large spoon to combine, but do not over mix.
 Some small lumps are fine.

 - Fold in the blueberries, gently.
-Using a 1/4 cup measuring cup, add batter to the liners in the pan almost all the way full.
+Using a small measuring cup or ice cream scoop, add batter to the liners in the pan 3/4 of the way full.
 Top with a few extra blueberries and a sprinkle of coarse sugar, if desired.

 - Bake for 22-26 minutes, until golden brown on top and a toothpick inserted comes out clean.
 Let cool 5 minutes in the pan, then move to a cooling rack.
 Eat and enjoy!